Srinivas-GV/Srinivas-GV/README.md

 - 👋 Hi, I’m @Srinivas-GV
-- 👀 I’m interested in tryng out new framework and provide easy solutions
+- 👀 I’m interested in trying out new framework and provide easy solutions
 - 🌱 I’m currently learning angular and native application development
-- 💞️ I’m looking to collaborate on Different fraeworks
+- 💞️ I’m looking to collaborate on different frameworks
 - 📫 How to reach me - Srinivas.Appdev@gmail.com

 <!---